ThisajaNimwara/Spam-Checker/README.md

 compressed-rtf==1.0.6

 License
-This is belongs to Sharanya.
+This project belongs to Sharanya.